Skip to main content

 The mission of the Language Centre is to:

-"Increase multilingualism amongst students and staff of the University; promoting, encouraging and supporting the learning of languages for personal, academic and professional purposes."University of Cambridge Language Centre
+"Increase multilingualism amongst students and staff of the University; and to promote, encourage and support the learning of languages for personal, academic and professional purposes."University of Cambridge Language Centre

 To achieve their mission, the Language Centre aims to: